Vizzuality/half-earth-v3/_docs/scientists/aois-and-crfs.md

 It is key to have set up the `parallel processing`to `80%`.

-# How to publish a geoprocessing service in 14 easy steps (and a good portion of patience).
+# How to publish a geoprocessing service in several easy steps (and a good portion of patience).
 1. run the geoprocessing model against the whole crf
 2. create a small subset of the crf using "Subset Multidimensional raster", set the environment setting of extent to "current Display"
 3. run the geoprocessing against the subset crf